nethesis/icaro/docs/_docs/captive.md

     * Instagram
     * Linkedin
     * Twitter (**Not yet implemented**)
+  * Code (this is the voucher authentication explained above)

 Social logins are valid only for a specific period of time.